MaChristmann/mobile-trial/README.md

 	* _DONE 11-30-2012_ Activate/Deactive the license check
 	* _DONE 01-27-2013_ List all developers for an app
 	* _DONE 01-30-2013_ List all admins (by listing users which have an admin object)
+	* _DONE 02-04-2013_ List all apps of an user where the user has developer role
 *	Security
 	* _DONE 01-17-2013_ Use HTTPS instead of HTTP
 	* _DONE 11-20-2012_ Create digital signature with openssl and sign response data with RSA privatekey